flutter/website/src/docs/resources/faq.md

 We use our own testing capabilities to test our SDK.
 We measure our [test coverage][] on every commit.

+### Does Flutter come with debugging tools?

+While Flutter doesn't ship with debugging tools, there are many tools available that can help you debug your Flutter application.
+Learn more about [debugging with Flutter][].

 ### Does Flutter come with a dependency injection framework or solution?

 Not at this time.
 Share your ideas at